 The nursery is open five days a week for 51 weeks of the year from 8.00am to 6.00pm (longer hours available on request).
 However, we are closed on Bank holidays and between Christmas and New Year, plus one day during the summer months for our annual nursery outing.

 We pride ourselves in having a consistent staff team.
 We attract and retain high quality, and highly qualified experienced staff and are committed to the personal professional development of each individual member of our team.
 The experienced members of our team are able to pass on their first class knowledge to our less experienced members of staff and apprentices.

-All staff are DBS checked upon joining the Nursery (formally CRB), and the majority hold a certificate in Paediatric first aid.
+All staff are DBS checked (formally CRB) before taking up their position within the Nursery, and the majority hold a certificate in Paediatric first aid.

 Our Designated Safeguarding Leads are Gill Mitchell and Julie Green who attend regular courses to keep them informed of any updates and changes to legislation.

-Our Special Educational Needs Co-ordinators are Ellie Ockenden and Jo Salter who are responsible for the day to day operation of the nursery’s SEN policy.
+Our Special Educational Needs Co-ordinators are Ellie Ockenden and Jo Salter who are responsible for the day to day operation of the nursery’s SEND policy.

 Our Contact With You